richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 # CSS Flexbox and Grid

+This application serves as a demonstration of Grid and Flexbox, two key CSS styling concepts that are essential for setting up webpage layouts.
+We'll be consulting `basics.html` and `basics.css`, which are in our `basics` folder, throughout this README - for more advanced examples, you can check out the files in the `flex` and `grid` folders.
+There is also an assessment at the end of this README - to complete that, you'll use the files in the `assessment` folder.

 ## Assessment
 This is a challenge assessment to help you understand the concepts of CSS Flexbox and Grid.
 You will be asked to modify a simple CSS file that will be used to style a simple HTML file.
 Initially, both the flex and grid container divs are not quite right.
 They look something like this: